Kaspar123/STM/ws2812b/README.md

   - ### operations.h
         contains functions to render framebuffer and operate with leds
   - ### text.h
-        contains definitions of letters and special symbols.
+        Contains definitions of letters and special symbols.
         All letters are represented with 5 bytes.
 For example letter A is represented as:
     Each number is hexadecimal representation on corresponding column, starting from the top of the letter.
     A = { 0x3F, 0x48, 0x48, 0x48, 0x3F }